hwayne/learntla-v2/docs/beginner/pluscal.rst

 TLA+ is the *Temporal Logic of Actions*, where the "actions" are descriptions of state changes in the system.
 It's a powerful way of expressing mutation, but it is also very general, accepting a large degree of complexity to be able to express more powerful systems.
 Many engineers struggle to start learning it.
 So in 2009, Leslie Lamport created a DSL called PlusCal: a more programming-like syntax that compiles to TLA+ actions.

-PlusCal isn't as powerful as "raw" TLA+, and there are some types specifications you cannot write in it.
+PlusCal isn't as powerful as "raw" TLA+, and there are some types of specifications you cannot write in it.
 But for many other kinds of specifications, it is *simpler* than doing everything in TLA+, and it is easier to learn.
 In my experience as an educator, I've found that most programmers have an easier time learning PlusCal and then raw TLA+ than they do if they start with raw TLA+.
 So the rest of the beginner part of this text will use PlusCal.

 .. note:: If you're more mathematically inclined, or already know PlusCal and want to go further, you can skip to the section on :doc:`learning TLA+ <tla>`.